shengmo0210/nekoray/README.md

 Qt based cross-platform GUI proxy configuration manager (backend: sing-box)

 Support Windows / Linux / MacOS out of the box now.
+Windows7 is also supported, but requires some additional changes to run it.

+This Project was adopted and developed since the original author had left it, now that arm64v8a has started to update the app again, I might stop maintaining this repo depending on the situation.

 ### Using Tun mode in MacOS
 To use Tun mode in MacOS, you need to open the app as root.